po1sigala/live/01-Class-Content/01-HTML-Git-CSS/01-Activities/06-Stu_HTML/README.md

-# 🏗️ Create a Web Page Using HTML
+# 🏗️ Create a Webpage Using HTML

 Work with a partner to implement the following user story: